Payment Gateway vs Payment Processor vs Payment Facilitator | Your Guide to Payment Processing

-Even those of us familiar with the payment industry can sometimes get mixed up with the abundant terminology.
-In this blog, we’ll help you understand the difference between these core terms and explore what you need to start accepting payments online.
+In this blog, we’ll help you understand the differences between these core terms and explore what you need to start accepting payments online.
 For a more comprehensive overview of how credit card processing technology can speed up and automate payments, read The Ultimate Guide to Credit Card Processing.

-When a customer initiates a credit card payment on your ecommerce site or at your point-of-sale (POS), several players are involved in facilitating the transaction and moving the money from the cardholder’s account to yours.
+When a customer initiates a credit card payment on your ecommerce site or a point-of-sale transaction, several players are involved in facilitating the transaction and moving the money from the cardholder’s account to yours.

-- Step 1: The cardholder initiates the payment by presenting their credit card information via your website, POS terminal, or over the phone.
-Pro tip: an integrated payment solution that allows you to accept various payment methods from the same platform can help streamline this process.
+- Step 1: The cardholder starts the payment by presenting their credit card information via your website, POS terminal, or over the phone. 💡Pro tip: an integrated payment solution that allows you to accept various payment methods from the same platform can help streamline this process.

 - Step 2: The credit card processor that you’ve partnered with will then collect the credit card information and route it through a payment gateway to the credit card network (for example, Visa or Mastercard) to begin the authorization process.

 - Step 3: The card network will reach out to the issuing bank (the cardholder’s bank, which supplied them with the credit card), which approves or denies the transaction.
-Approval means that the issuing bank has confirmed that the customer has sufficient funds to cover the cost of the transaction.
+Approval means the issuing bank has confirmed that the customer has sufficient funds to cover the transaction's cost.

 - Step 4: Once the issuing bank has approved or denied the transaction, that authorization will be relayed back to the processor via the card network.
 The transaction will be denied if funds are insufficient or if there is suspicion of fraud.